jyourstone/jellyfin-smartplaylist-plugin/docs/content/development/building-locally.md

 # Building Locally

-This guide explains how to set up a local development environment for the SmartPlaylist plugin.
+This guide explains how to set up a local development environment for the SmartLists plugin.

-For the source code and repository, see: [jellyfin-smartplaylist-plugin](https://github.com/jyourstone/jellyfin-smartlists-plugin)
+For the source code and repository, see: [jellyfin-smartlists-plugin](https://github.com/jyourstone/jellyfin-smartlists-plugin)

 ## Prerequisites